ast-hugger/fabulae/text/pressurised.md

 Holmes paused, allowing his words to settle.

 'You will recall that when the machine produced its cryptic pronouncement—"THE PATTERN THAT SPEAKS," "NECESSARY CONSEQUENCE," "ASKS WITHOUT UNDERSTANDING"—Professor Thripp expressed bewilderment not merely at the content of the response, but at its form.
 The capitalisations, he said, were impossible.
-The machine, by its very design, had no mechanism for producing emphasis.
+The machine, by its very design, had no ability for producing emphasis.
 It should have rendered all text in uniform characters.'

 Several members nodded, recalling the moment.